directus-labs/guest-authoring/ios directus/index.md

 ## PostDetailView

-Create a new file in your Xcode project and name it PostDetailView.swift

 this SwiftUI view is designed to present detailed information about a selected post.
 It includes the post title, image (if available), content, a dismiss button to clear the selected post, and the post status.
 Additionally, it initiates an asynchronous task to fetch additional post details using the fetchPost function.

+Create a new file in your Xcode project and name it PostDetailView.swift and add the following code:

 ```swift
 import SwiftUI